wmasicz/calculator/README.md

 ## Demo

-You can view the damo at:
+You can view demo at:
 https://wmasicz.github.io/calculator/

 ## Available Scripts